Geet Chaturvedi

 Geet Chaturvedi (born 27 November 1977) is a Hindi poet, short story author, and novelist.
 Often regarded as an avant-garde writer, he was awarded the Bharat Bhushan Agrawal Award for poetry in 2007 and Krishna Pratap Award for Fiction in 2014.
 His novel 'Simsim', translated into English by Anita Gopalan, was longlisted for the JCB Prize for Literature 2023 and also won the PEN/Heim Translation Fund Grants.
 He lives in Bhopal, India.
 He is active both as a fiction writer and critic.
 In 2011, The Indian Express included him in a list of the 'Ten Best Writers' of India.
 His poems have been translated into 22 languages.
+His book of essays 'The Master of Unfinished Things' was included in the list of '75 notable translations worldwide' in 2025 by World Literature Today.

 Chaturvedi is the author of eleven books including the poetry collections Aalaap me girah in 2010, Nyoonatam Main in 2017, and Khushiyon Ke Guptchar in 2019.
 He also published two collections of novellas, Savant Anti Ki Ladkiyan and Pink Slip Daddy, in 2010.
 The novella "Pink Slip Daddy" was considered to be one of the best works of fiction in contemporary Hindi writing by the literary periodical Kathadesh.